Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Introduction

-Transport through such a system is characterized by a spin-polarized current due to the finite probability of spin-flip tunneling between states of opposite spin in different QDs.
-In the presence of an ac electric field, these transitions can occur with the absorption or emission of one or more photons.
+Transport in this system is characterized by a spin-polarized current that arises from the finite probability of spin-flip tunneling between states of opposite spin in different QDs.
+When an ac electric field is present, these transitions can occur through the absorption or emission of one or more photons.
 We analyze the current and spin polarization through the system, including the effect of excited states via an effective magnetic field.
-Furthermore, within a certain parameter configuration, we find a set of non-trivial dark states (DS) in which the interference between PAT spin-conserving and spin-flip transitions occurs.
-These processes yield a complex and nonlinear current output with remarkable features, including a potential read-out mechanism of the SOC.
-Lastly, we consider the possibility of employing the setup as a flopping-mode qubit, in which virtual transitions between the QDs in the presence of a strong SOC allow for fully coherent manipulation of the spin.
-The flopping-mode qubit has recently gained attention as a promising platform for quantum computing in solid-state systems~\cite{Croot2020,Mutter2021,Teske2023}.
+Moreover, we find a set of non-trivial dark states (DS) in a particular parameter configuration where the interference between PAT spin-conserving and spin-flip transitions occurs.
+These processes give rise to a complex and nonlinear current output with remarkable features, including a potential read-out mechanism of the SOC.
+Finally, we explore the possibility of using the setup as a flopping-mode qubit, which allows for fully coherent manipulation of the spin through virtual transitions between the QDs in the presence of a strong SOC.
+The flopping-mode qubit has recently gained attention as a promising platform for quantum computing in solid-state systems~\cite{Croot2020,Mutter2021,Yu2022,Teske2023}.